-7
+Figure 7

+Change your supported target version and min version in the Properties for your app.

 Exercise 2: Hello World Across Devices

 Windows Apps are now universal across devices, which means that they can run in full screen mobile and tablet modes as well as windowed desktop mode.
 In this exercise, you will create a Hello World app that displays a greeting and device information across all Windows 10 devices, including desktop, tablet, mobile, and IoT.